asb397281/Accelerating_SB/README.md

 # Accelerating Deep Network Training by Alternating Stochastic Backpropagation

-A clean, reproducible PyTorch project for training, evaluating, fine‑tuning, and (optionally) quantizing image‑classification models on common benchmarks (e.g., CIFAR‑10/100, ImageNet).
+A clean, reproducible PyTorch project for accelerating the training and fine‑tuning, evaluating and (optionally) quantizing image‑classification models on common benchmarks (e.g., CIFAR‑10/100, ImageNet).
 The repo includes reference training scripts, model definitions, and a quickstart workflow that runs out of the box.

 > **Note:** Author names are intentionally omitted per project preference.